wp-plugins/cp-import/readme.txt

 This plugin was written using CP 4 export files.
 It has not been tested with CP 5 export files.
 If you have CP 5 export files and would like to send them to me, I will try to make this plugin compatible.

-Version 1.1 introduces experimental support for CP5.
+Version 1.5 introduces partial support for CP5.

 = Will this import my paper's Custom Pages? =